From the World Heritage inscription for Everglades National Park:

 How to Get Here

 There are two entrances that you can travel through in order to get to the Everglades National Park.
 The southern entrance to the park is via Ernest F. Coe Visitor Center.
-It is located in 40001 State Road 9336 in Homestead, Florida.
+It is located at 40001 State Road 9336 in Homestead, Florida.
 To get to the south entrance from Miami, you must drive for approximately 1.5 hours.

 To access the northern entrance, you must drive through SW 8th Street/Highway 41.
 Keep driving until you reach the Shark Valley Visitor Center.
 The northern entrance, about an hour’s drive away from Miami, is the northern entrance to the park.